Jazzamat/backend-engineering-case-study/README.md

 ### RealTime updates

 In order to receive realtime updates the client may subscibe to a serverside event (see postman) which in short is an observer pattern for updates to the leaderboards.
-Subscribed clients will recive updates through emitters (as seen in BackendService.java) whenever a change in the leaderboard occurs.
+Subscribed clients will receive updates through emitters (as seen in BackendService.java) whenever a change in the leaderboard occurs.